strimzi/proposals/066-topic-replication-factor-change.md

 The total number of partition replicas, including the leader, constitutes the replication factor.

 The replication factor is configured at the topic level, and can be used to enable strong durability and fault tolerance.
-When the Kafka cluster is healthy and a broker is down, another one can serve the data of topics with replication factor greater than one.
+When the Kafka cluster is healthy and a broker is down, another broker can serve the data of topics with a replication factor greater than one.
-A tradeoff is that each topic partition will take up an amount of storage equal to its size times the replication factor value.
+A tradeoff of replication is that each topic partition will take up an amount of storage equal to its size multiplied by the replication factor value.
-The cluster `default.replication.factor` configuration is used when a new topic is created without specifying the replication factor.
+The cluster-wide `default.replication.factor` configuration is used when a new topic is created without specifying a replication factor at the topic level.

 When new messages arrive, they are first written into the operating system's page cache, and then flushed to disk asynchronously.
 If the Kafka JVM crashes for whatever reason, recent messages are still in the page cache, and can be flushed by the operating system.
 However, this doesn't protect from data loss when the machine crashes, and this is why enabling topic replication is important.
 To further improve fault tolerance, a rack-aware Kafka cluster can be used to distribute topic replicas evenly across data centers in the same geographic region.

-Once a topic is created, it is possible to change its replication factor using a command line tool.
+Once a topic is created, it is possible to change its replication factor using a command line tool, but not directly through the topic configuration.
-This operation is quite complicated on busy clusters with thousands of partitions, because the user have to decide leader and partition movements without causing cluster unbalance.
+This operation is quite complicated on busy clusters with thousands of partitions, because the user has to decide leader and partition movements without causing a cluster unbalance.

-The goal of this proposal is to allow Strimzi users to change the topic replication factor by simply updating the KafkaTopic resource.
+The goal of this proposal is to allow Strimzi users to change the topic replication factor by simply updating the KafkaTopic resource, which is managed by the Topic Operator.
-Unless specified, we always refer to the Unidirectional Topic Operator implementation.
+Unless otherwise stated in this proposal, all references to the Topic Operator assume the Unidirectional implementation.

 ## Current situation

-When the user change the `.spec.replicas` field of a KafkaTopic, the Topic Operator fails the reconciliation, and the resource becomes not ready.
+When users change the `.spec.replicas` property of a KafkaTopic, the Topic Operator fails the reconciliation process and the status of the KafkaTopic resource changes to _not ready_.
 An error is reported in Topic Operator logs and KafkaTopic resource status.

 > Replication factor change not supported, but required for partitions\